Loading

 Will removing local admin rights break my staff’s workflow?

-Not if it’s implemented correctly.
-Most roles don’t need admin access for day-to-day work, and the tasks that do require elevation can be handled through a simple request path or time-limited admin approval.
+Not if it is implemented correctly.
+Most roles don’t need admin access for day-to-day work and the tasks that do require elevation can be handled through a simple request path or time-limited admin approval.

 How do users install approved software without admin access?

-IT handles installs through managed tools, a software catalog, or a quick approval process for specific requests.
-For one-off needs, users can be granted temporary elevation for that task, then returned to standard access.
+IT handles installs through managed tools, a software catalog or a quick approval process for specific requests.
+For one-off needs, users can be granted temporary elevation for that task and then returned to standard access.